woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_payment-gateways.md

         "value": "Check payments",
         "default": "Check payments",
         "tip": "This controls the title which the user sees during checkout.", "placeholder": ""
       },
-      "description": {
-        "id": "description",
-        "label": "Description",
-        "description": "Payment method description that the customer will see on your checkout.", "type": "textarea",
-        "value": "Please send a check to Store Name, Store Street, Store Town, Store State / County, Store Postcode.", "default": "Please send a check to Store Name, Store Street, Store Town, Store State / County, Store Postcode.", "tip": "Payment method description that the customer will see on your checkout.", "placeholder": ""
-      },
       "instructions": {